Carlotavfsilva/capstone_project-HealthMatch/README.md

 The application allows users to describe symptoms, ask medical questions, or provide external URLs, and receive clear, contextualized responses grounded in medical knowledge.
 It is aimed at users who want quick and accessible medical information to support understanding, without replacing professional medical advice.

+The project focuses on safe conversational design in healthcare, with particular attention to topic consistency, controlled context switching and user experience.

 **Target users:** General public seeking accessible medical information.